nickakitch/document-tracker-app/docs/getting-started.md

 Please view the `README.md` file for more information.

 :::warning Important note about domains
 As we use Laravel Sanctum for SPA authentication, the domain configuration is important.
 The API and SPA must share the same top level domain.
-You should service the front end from `app.document-tracker.test` and the API from `api.app.document-tracker-test`.
+You should serve the front end from `app.document-tracker.test` and the API from `api.app.document-tracker-test`.
 :::

 ## Submitting your solution